codess-aus/FCC100DaysOfCode/README.md

 #Day040 #100daysofcode My brain hurts!
 "Optimism is the faith that leads to achievement.
 Nothing can be done without hope and confidence."
 Helen Keller

+#Day041 had an indescribable yearning to do #Github #LearningLabs today for a bit of a break from front end stuff...
+I do love the way a bot talks you through the courses.
+Great way to learn.

+#Day042 #100DaysOfCode Even my #FreeCodeCamp seems to be celebrating #LunarNewYear